anton-ag/keycloak-swarm/README.md

 ```
 Alternatively, there is a pre-built image uploaded to DockerHub, `antonaag/keycloak:12.0.4`.
 It is referenced in `keycloak-stack.yaml`.
 ### Docker Swarm
-To learn in detail about Docker Swarm, visit the official Docker website.
-In short, it is a manager for a cluster of Docker Engines, referred to as a "swarm".
-To test this setup, you should have a cluster of at least 2 Docker hosts.
+To learn in detail about Docker Swarm, visit [the official Docker website](https://docs.docker.com/engine/swarm/).

-[ I guess adding a short manual on how to create a swarm would be great.
-I'll either do it later or will be happy to get a pull request. ]
 ### Deploying Stack
 To deploy a stack, run the following command on a manager node of your swarm cluster:
 ```